 New niche industries begin to develop, and businesses that were initially emerging now start to excel at a swift pace; therefore, it's essential for both investors and entrepreneurs alike to consider what the fastest growing industries of 2020 will be.
 Understanding which areas will be experiencing an upward trend is an excellent form of risk management for your business, too.

 To help you narrow down what to expect this year, we've listed four examples to ponder.
 Here are some of the fastest-growing sectors in the world right now.

 Artificial Intelligence (AI)

-As we move toward a more automated future in 2020, it's no surprise that growth technologies such as the Internet of Things (IoT) and artificial intelligence (AI) are disrupting the mainstream.
+As we move toward a more automated future in 2020 and beyond, it's no surprise that growth technologies such as the Internet of Things (IoT) and artificial intelligence (AI) are disrupting the mainstream.
 Indeed, AI development is a crucial growth tool for many organisations, providing the ability to streamline and optimise many of their services and products.
 Without a doubt, AI is changing the way that business will be conducted in the near future.

 Because of this, companies with a strong tie to the tech sector have the opportunity to capitalise on this industry; they can invest their time and resources into creating an AI system that other industries will be desperate to adopt in-house.
-The potential uses of these technologies are numerous, too; for instance, individuals needing a more efficient method of juggling multiple businesses, by removing the possibility of human error.
+The potential uses of these technologies are numerous, too, with many organisations already implementing AI into their customer support processes.